awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hadrupal-tutorial.md

 1. Read the warning, and then choose **Confirm**\.

-Next, pass the connection information to your environment by using environment properties\.
+Next, use environment properties to pass the connection information to your environment\.
 The sample application uses a default set of properties that match the ones that Elastic Beanstalk configures when you provision a database within your environment\.

 **To configure environment properties for an Amazon RDS DB instance**